skysafe/gr-sigmf/README.md

 ## Notes

 To guarantee valid data in the event of a crash, write an initial minimal metadata file at launch, then write a completed file on a clean shutdown.

-Is there a GNU Radio-wide way to refer to sample formats?
-It would be nice to use a constant instead of a string.